Utilities

 Error: File size mismatch.
 Expected 360 bytes, but file contains 363 bytes.

-This check processes the SDS records and ensures that the timestamps recorded in the records are arranged in ascending order.
-If the utility detects that the timestamp of the subsequent data record is lower than the current one, this error is printed:
+This check processes the SDS records and ensures that the timeslots recorded in the records are arranged in ascending order.
+If the timeslots are not in the ascending order, an error such as the one below is printed:

-Error: Timestamp not in ascending order in record 23.
+Error: Timeslot not in ascending order in record 23.

 Jitter check